Brandes-Lab/P-KNN/README.md

 ```

 ### Required Arguments
---**query_csv**: Path to your query variant CSV file containing raw scores to be calibrated.
+- **query_csv**: Path to your query variant CSV file containing raw scores to be calibrated.
---**output_dir**: Directory where the result CSV and log files will be saved.
+- **output_dir**: Directory where the result CSV and log files will be saved.

 ### Optional Files
---**calibration_csv**: Path to the calibration data CSV file.
+- **calibration_csv**: Path to the calibration data CSV file.
 If you used the configuration script, the default path will be set automatically.
---**regularization_csv**: Path to the regularization data CSV file.
+- **regularization_csv**: Path to the regularization data CSV file.
 The default path will be set during configuration.

 ### Optional paremeters
 - **tool_list**: Comma-separated list of prediction tool columns to use for calibration (e.g., SIFT_score,FATHMM_score,VEST4_score).
 Default: auto (automatically detects *_score columns present in all input files).